Dr Karsten Kohler

-I joined the Economics Division as a Lecturer in Economics in September 2021.
+I joined the Economics Department as a Lecturer in Economics in September 2021.

 I obtained my PhD on the role of flexible exchange rates in emerging market business cycles from Kingston University in 2019.

 My research crosses disciplinary boundaries and draws on macroeconomics, political economy, and finance.
-I am interested in the interaction between finance and the real economy; especially sources of cyclical dynamics, instability, and rising inequality.
-I have done research on business and financial cycles; the role of exchange rates in emerging market business cycles; financialisation & income distribution, as well as growth models in advanced countries.
-My work has been published in the Journal of International Money and Finance, Cambridge Journal of Economics, Review of International Political Economy, Structural Change and Economic Dynamics, and Journal of Post Keynesian Economics.
+I’m interested in the interaction between finance and the real economy; especially sources of cyclical dynamics, instability, and rising inequality.
+I’ve done research on business and financial cycles; the role of exchange rates in emerging market business cycles; financialisation & income distribution, as well as growth models in advanced countries.
+My work has been published in the Cambridge Journal of Economics, Journal of International Money and Finance, Oxford Bulletin of Economics and Statistics, Review of International Political Economy, and Structural Change and Economic Dynamics.

-From November 2021, I’m co-leading the work package on financial cycles and capital flows in growth models of the Leverhulme Trust Grant The Political Economy of Growth Models in an Age of Stagnation we won together with colleages at King’s College London.
+I’m co-leading a work package on financial cycles and capital flows in growth models as part of the Leverhulme Trust Grant The Political Economy of Growth Models in an Age of Stagnation.

 - PhD Economics, Kingston University

 - MA International Economics, Berlin School of Economics and Law

 - MA Economics and International Finance, Université Paris-13

 - Post Keynesian Economics Society